autosapien/CarND-Traffic-Sign-Classifier-Project/README.md

 ![Image 7](static/7.png)
 ![Image 8](static/8.png)

 The softmax probability of the topmost prediction of almost all the images are close to 100%.
-Image 3 looks interesting as the probability for the correct classification is not as high as one would expect.
+Image 3 (Stop Sign) looks interesting as the probability for the correct classification is not as high as one would expect.
 This is probably because the stop sign in the picture almost fills the image (training set seems to have images with more spaced out, the traffic sign occupies a smaller part of the image)